earthly/website/blog/_posts/2021-09-22-awk-examples.md

 Using this knowledge, I can easily grab reviews by book title and print the book title(`$6`) and review score(`$8`).

 The reviews I'm going to focus in on today, are for the book 'The Hunger Games'.
-I'm choosing it because: its a series, it's likely to have many reviews, and I recall that I liked the movie and am wondering if I should read the series.
+I'm choosing it because: its a series, it's has many reviews, and I recall that I liked the movie and am wondering if I should read the trilogy.

 ``` bash
 $ awk -F '\t' '/Hunger Games/{ print $6, $8  }' bookreviews.tsv | head